Matt Dye ’13 knows all about the need to communicate well both in and out of the classroom.

 The Bachelor of Science in Communication prepares students for opportunities in a variety of corporate, non-profit and public communication roles.

-The general communication major allows students to choose an emphasis in digital journalism, public relations, social advocacy or Radio/TV/Web.
-This exposure gives students training in a variety of media outlets such as writing for the student newspaper, broadcasting on the online radio station or producing live coverage for JBU-TV.
+The general communication major allows students to choose an emphasis in Digital Journalism, Public Relations, Social Advocacy or Radio/TV/Web.
+This exposure gives students training in a variety of media outlets such as writing for the student newspaper, broadcasting on the online radio station or producing the yearbook.

-Students prepare for careers in both faith-based and secular communication fields by undertaking leadership roles like directing plays, learning camerawork, joining the debate team and producing a radio station.
+Students prepare for careers in both faith-based and secular communication fields by undertaking leadership roles like directing plays, learning camerawork, joining the debate team and producing radio content.

 What stands out to Matt about JBU’s communication major?
 “I love how versatile each of the classes are,” he said.
 “Learning to use different forms of media gives you an advantage.”